timthepost/lume-basic-seo/README.md

   them the beginning of titles
 - Detect out-of-order headings? (e.g there should be a `<h3>` somewhere before `<h4>`) (in-progress)
-- Allow passing of custom common word sets (which could also help solve internationalization) (in-progress)
+- Allow passing of custom common word sets for multi-language support (in-progress)
 - Allow frontmatter to control processing (e.g. `seo: false` to have a post ignored) (in-progress)